Corporate Governance Under UAE Law

 An ounce of prevention is worth a pound of care.

 The old adage holds true when principles of corporate governance and their implementation in the GCC are discussed.
-Implementation of good corporate governance practice perhaps is worth a battle of ownership dispute, succession issues and stakeholder disputes.
+Implementation of good corporate governance practice perhaps is worth a battle of the ownership dispute, succession issues, and stakeholder disputes.

 In a survey published by the DIFC, the Chairmen and CEOs of key institutions believed that the governance of their companies is well established.
-In the same survey however, the views from other family members of the same company who were involved at different positions, were divergent.
-Whilst many companies, particularly the listed ones claim to be part of the UAE Government’s initiative to streamline and strengthen internal corporate governance code, small and medium size enterprises (SMEs) and family owned enterprises (FOEs) are yet to follow the norm.
+In the same survey, however, the views from other family members of the same company who were involved in different positions were divergent.
+Whilst many companies, particularly the listed ones claim to be part of the UAE Government’s initiative to streamline and strengthen internal corporate governance code, small and medium-sized enterprises (SMEs) and family-owned enterprises (FOEs) are yet to follow the norm.

 Corporate governance is defined as “a set of rules, standards and procedures that aim at achieving corporate discipline in the management of the company in accordance with international standards and approaches through determination of responsibilities and duties of members of boards of directors and the executive management of the company, taking into consideration protection of shareholders' and stakeholder' equity”